 Years ago, I started this blog because I wanted to explore how to become financially free.
 The driving force behind that was the large push to outsource software engineering jobs to foreign countries where workers could work for a fraction of the pay.
-It was that same year (2006) that my wife’s pharmacy convention keynote focused on how pharmacists will be outsourced.
+It was that same year (2006) that my wife’s pharmacy convention keynote speaker focused on how pharmacists will be outsourced.
 I haven’t followed the outsourcing of either industry in a long time, but it seems like those predictions haven’t come to pass… yet.
-That doesn’t it won’t happen in the future.
+That doesn’t mean it won’t happen in the future.

 This brings us back full circle to the steel drum.
-While the restaurant could have cued up a few MP3s, it wouldn’t be the same experience.
+While the restaurant could have cued up a few MP3s, it wouldn’t have been the same experience.
 That band, like many in town, have paying gigs at least a few days a week.
 It wouldn’t be enough to live off of, but I bet it pays well for a hobby… and they seemed to be enjoying themselves.

 I didn’t intend for this article to be all doom and gloom.
 We enjoy getting things delivered to our door for very reasonable prices.
-I’m looking forward to being product while traveling and letting a robot chauffeur my kids to soccer practice, especially when it comes cheaply.
+I’m looking forward to being productive while traveling and letting a robot chauffeur my kids to soccer practice, especially when it comes cheaply.

 A different world isn’t necessarily a bad one.
 We need more steel drummers, don’t you think?
 Let me know in the comments.